HomeLatest NewsTelecomOppo signs patent license agreement with Ericsson for 5G

 Preferred Source of Google

 With 5G becoming the key for growth in future, Oppo has been partnering with various players.
-The deal with Ericsson is the latest in a series of patent license agreements by Oppo with key telecommunication industry partners including Qualcomm, Dolby and Nokia.
+The deal with Ericsson is the latest in a series of patent license agreements by Oppo with key industry partners including Qualcomm, Dolby and Nokia.

 Advertisement